ramirezfranco/songs_analysis/README.md

 # songs_analysis

-In this repository you can find my work related to the analysis of songs lyrics.
-To date I have two works:
+In this repository you can find my work related to the analysis of song lyrics.
+To date, I have two parcial works:
 1. Identifying misogyny and violence in reggaeton music.
   ##### Notebooks:
     a. ragaetton_corpus.ipynb: An example of how to create a corpus from a list of artists using Genius API.